Victory in Jesus | You're "More Than Conquerors"

 This verse repeats some of the themes of the previous verse and adds some insights.

-•• (5) Once again, victory (conquering our obstacles) comes “through him [Jesus]”.
+- •• (5) Once again, living victoriously (conquering our obstacles) comes “through him [Jesus]”.
 Remember Christ’s words:

 •• (8) And this empowerment, this enabling to conquer, is an expression of Jesus’ love for us (vs. 35 — “the love of Christ”).